 All these scholarships are meant to encourage better educational and career opportunities for females who are yet to match their male counterparts on different socio-economic counterparts.

 These women-centric scholarships help in leveling the playing field, which is heavily biased against them.
 They encourage them to pursue their dreams regardless of financial and societal constraints.

 Share this with as many women as you can and help them in building a brighter future!

 Check out our article on “Top 20 Opportunities for Indian Women!”

 (Article contributed by Rishika Singh, Graphics by Anulipi Debnath for Precisely)

 It’s Precisely these opportunities which if, taken advantage of, can paint a brighter future.

 No matter what you might be aiming for professionally, it does no harm to start searching for Opportunity..

-We have come up with a mobile application which performs all of these for you, it gets you personalized opportunities, like, these super rewarding fellowships, fully funded conferences, abroad internships, competitions and lot more.
+We have come up with a mobile application that performs all of these for you, it gets you personalized opportunities, like, these super rewarding fellowships, fully funded conferences, abroad internships, competitions, and a lot more.